zhiqwang/demonet/README.md

 ## About the code

-- This repo borrows the architecture design and part of the code from [DETR](https://github.com/facebookresearch/detr).
+- This repo borrows the architecture design and part of the code from [DETR](https://github.com/facebookresearch/detr) and [torchvision](https://github.com/pytorch/vision/tree/master/torchvision/models/detection).
 - The implementation of `ssd_lite_mobilenet_v2` borrow the code from [pytorch-ssd](https://github.com/qfgaohao/pytorch-ssd).